top of page

 From the hotel, we tested the well-marked footpath leading to the summit of Sasso-del-Ferro.
 There were several other stunning viewpoints, ancient fortifications or monuments nearby, but these will have to wait for another time.

-The TT wasn't left in the car park at the bottom of the bucket lift.
-On our first full day we completed a circumnavigation of the lake.
-We drove through the picturesque lakeside towns of Cannobio and Verbania on the western shore, on to Locarno in Switzerland at the head of the lake, finishing our drive back to Laveno along the quieter, eastern shore.
-But it was a hot day, and the traffic was far from 'light'.
+We crossed the lake on the car ferry from Laveno to Intra, and then drove through the picturesque lakeside towns of Cannobio and Verbania on the western shore, on to Locarno in Switzerland at the head of the lake, finishing our drive back to Laveno along the quieter, eastern shore.
+A very memorable drive despite the heat, and with traffic that was far from 'light'.

 SassoDelFerroView2.jpeg